Une nouvelle voiture!

 The development of the R4 started in 1956 as project 350 because the price should not exceed 350,000 old French Francs.
 A first pré-prototype 'EV43' was built in January 1958.
 Later that year, more pré-prototypes were built: the EV45 (type 'C', March 1958), type 'D' (May 1958), type 'E' (May 1958), type 'F' (July 1958) and type 'G' (July 1958) and other cars of type 'D'.
 All had different engines, gearboxes etc, and various road tests were conducted with them.

 From 8 January 1959 on, 7 prototypes were built of the serie that was to be named 112.
-In the 'Essais mise au point the numbers 1, 2, 3, 4, 6, 7 and 8 are named - what happened to 5?
+In the 'Essais mise au point' the numbers 1, 2, 3, 4, 6, 7 and 8 are named - what happened to 5?
 By June 1959, the 7 protos together had driven 107152 kilometers.
 Tests with these cars would continu to run endurance tests, day and night, in three shifts.

 The first published drawings, shown below, after proto EV43, appeared in l'Auto-Journal ('Le journal de l'homme du XXe siècle') 193 (March 1st, 1958: 'Bombe Renault: la 3CV') and 194 (March 15, 1958: 'Tout sur la 3CV Renault').
 Clearly the design is still quite different from the final model.
-During the first half of 1959, many options were tried on the first 9 models like engines carrying 2 or 4 cylinders, transverse motor or in line, air and water cooling, etc. The first photos were published in l'Auto-Journal 200 (June 15, 1958) and 250 (July 14, 1960)
+During the first half of 1959, many options were tried on the first 9 models like engines carrying 2 or 4 cylinders, transverse motor or in line, air and water cooling, etc. The first photos were published in l'Auto-Journal 200 (June 15, 1958)

 prototype drawing

-Sketch of prototype 2 (l'Auto-Journal 194, March 1958)
+Sketch of prototype 2 (l'Auto-Journal 193, March 1958)

 first prototype